Journalism: Media Studies (BA/BS) Contact Information

 Four-Year Degree Plan

-Requirements for the School of Journalism and Communication are complex, and students are strongly encouraged to consult with an advisor in the school’s Student Services Center to ensure accurate interpretation of requirements and timely degree completion.
-For more information on student services and academic requirements, visit the website.
+Requirements for the School of Journalism and Communication are complex, and students are strongly encouraged to consult with an advisor in the school’s Student Success Center in 134 Allen Hall to ensure accurate interpretation of requirements and timely degree completion.
+For more information, visit the website.